Step 1: Prerequisites and Application Requirements

 - Proof of legal U.S. residency is required prior to any offer of acceptance.

-Test of English as a Foreign Language (TOFEL) – If Required
+Test of English as a Foreign Language (TOEFL) – If Required

 - The TOEFL is required for all applicants submitting coursework from foreign schools

-- A minimum score of 213 for the Computer-Based test or 79 for the Internet-Based test must be submitted at the time of application
+- A minimum score of 79 for the Internet-Based test must be submitted at the time of application.

 - TOEFL scores are valid for two years